naturalengland/marine_biotope_sensitivity/presentation/Follow_the_data_20190429.md

 ```
     ActivityCode   ActivityName PressureCode
-27         Z10.6 Demersal trawl           D6
+299        Z10.6 Demersal trawl           D6
-262        Z10.6 Demersal trawl           D6
+312        Z10.6 Demersal trawl           D6
-149        Z10.6 Demersal trawl           D6
+154        Z10.6 Demersal trawl           D6
-308        Z10.6 Demersal trawl           D6
+6          Z10.6 Demersal trawl           D6
-43         Z10.6 Demersal trawl           D6
+289        Z10.6 Demersal trawl           D6
                                                           PressureName
-27  Abrasion/disturbance of the substrate on the surface of the seabed
+299 Abrasion/disturbance of the substrate on the surface of the seabed
-262 Abrasion/disturbance of the substrate on the surface of the seabed
+312 Abrasion/disturbance of the substrate on the surface of the seabed
-149 Abrasion/disturbance of the substrate on the surface of the seabed
+154 Abrasion/disturbance of the substrate on the surface of the seabed
-308 Abrasion/disturbance of the substrate on the surface of the seabed
+6   Abrasion/disturbance of the substrate on the surface of the seabed
-43  Abrasion/disturbance of the substrate on the surface of the seabed
+289 Abrasion/disturbance of the substrate on the surface of the seabed
     EUNISCode ActSensRank
-27     A1.223      Medium
+299   A5.3741         Low
-262    A5.244         Low
+312   A5.4411      Medium
-149    A3.312      Medium
+154   A3.3131         Low
-308    A5.433         Low
+6      A1.121      Medium
-43     A1.324        High
+289   A5.3541      Medium
 ```